Charged rotating Casimir wormholes: Conclusions

 \section{Conclusions}

 We have investigated the conditions necessary for forming a traversable wormhole in a rotating frame, considering a Casimir apparatus coupled with an external electric field.
-Our approach preserves the forms of the redshift and shape functions as in the static case, ensuring compatibility with the well-established geometry of a charged Casimir wormhole in the non-rotating limit.
+Our approach preserves the forms of the redshift and shape functions as in the static case, ensuring compatibility with the well-established geometry of a charged Casimir wormhole in the non-rotating frame.
 This framework allows us to determine whether the thermal components and the rotation parameter can be appropriately constrained to recover the desired rotating solution.

 By analyzing the SET of the system, we find that a rotating wormhole solution is feasible, provided the rotation is constant and the only non-vanishing thermal contribution is the tangential pressure component, as given by \eqref{Tt1}.
 However, constant rotation leads to frame dragging persisting even at spatial infinity.
 To resolve this, we introduce an exponential damping in the rotation parameter that decreases with radial distance from the throat.
 In this case, a consistent solution can be obtained if all components of the thermal SET are non-zero and the damping parameter is sufficiently small to satisfy the field equations.
 In contrast to the neutral case, this analysis requires the inclusion of a thermal energy density when exponential damping is applied, whereas it is absent in the uncharged rotating case.
 Last but not least, we must stress that the form we used for the shape function is valid in the static case only if an equation of the form $p_{\rm r}(r)=\omega \rho(r)$ is imposed.
 In our rotating scenario, however, no such an equation has been imposed.
 Instead, we have adopted this profile solely because it must remain valid when rotation ceases.
 In this sense, we have an asymptotic shape function (asymptotic with respect to rotation) that matches the rotating configuration.
 The rotational properties are fully captured by the rotation parameter $\Omega(r)$.
+These results summarize a consistent construction of charged rotating Casimir wormholes and clarify the role of rotation and thermal effects in maintaining the viability of the solution.
+The model provides a controlled framework in which static configurations are recovered in the appropriate limit, while rotation introduces non-trivial modifications to the stress-energy content.